oyewoas/react-repositories/README.md

 ## Setup

-Install `yarn` if you dont have any of them already installed.
+Install `yarn` if you dont have it already installed.

 After clonning the repo to your local machine and moving into the cloned folder, Run `yarn install` to get started by installing dependencies.